Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 #note[
   Dynamic reordering can be expensive (minutes for large BDDs).
-  But it's often essential --- without it, model checking may fail entirely.
+  But it's often necessary --- without it, model checking may fail entirely.
 ]

 === Garbage Collection